 🛹 Florida: Where the Concrete Meets the Culture (and Your Knees)

-Whether you're stepping on a board for the first time or grinding rails like a pro, Florida’s skating culture offers something for everyone—bruises included.
+Whether you’re stepping on a board for the first time or pulling tricks on a polished ledge, Florida’s skating scene offers spots and squads for every level—bruises included, but so are the high-fives.

 📣 Is Skateboarding Big in Florida?